Meetpatel006/smart-safety/README.md

 - Alert prioritization and routing
 - Authority notification system

+### SMS offline support

+This project now includes basic SMS support using `expo-sms` for sending emergency SMS messages to configured emergency contacts and authority contacts.
+Notes:

+- `expo-sms` must be installed in the project (this repo includes it in `package.json`).
+- SMS is only available on native devices (Android/iOS).
+The web platform will skip sending.
+- On devices where SMS is unavailable or sending fails, messages are queued locally and retried when the app regains connectivity.
+- To test: run the app on a physical device (simulator may not support SMS).
+Trigger the SOS button and confirm messages are sent/queued.

+Permissions: on Android, ensure the app has SEND_SMS permission if required by your Expo workflow.
+With Expo Go this may be limited; building a standalone app is recommended for full SMS behavior.

 ### Blockchain Anchoring
 - Critical event hashing and anchoring
 - Immutable audit trail creation